Bringing you the latest news & resources in eye health

 Our clinics invest in the latest technology so that we can offer our patients the most appropriate treatment for their situation.
 This is something you should take into account when choosing a laser eye surgeon – your options shouldn’t be limited by the fact that a clinic simply doesn’t have access to other technology.

-Now you know that SMILE stacks up, book a consultation to see which laser eye surgery procedure is right for you.
+Book a consultation to see whether laser eye surgery is an option for you.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.